-Having an optimal system of façades insulation is not a whim of the builder to bring more value to their assets, of the Administration for enforcing energy efficiency objectives or of users for wanting to reside in a home with a high interior comfort and low energy consumption.
-It is a basic need for buildings that is recognized and valued by all the agents involved in a building’s lifecycle.
+Having an optimal façades insulation system is not a whim of the builder to add more value to their assets, of the Administration to meet energy efficiency objectives or of users who want to live in a home with high interior comfort and low energy consumption.
+It is a basic need for buildings that is recognized and valued by all agents involved in a building’s lifecycle.

 An optimal façade insulation: